MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ## To install the Azure Information Protection client manually

 1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**, and follow the prompts to install the client.

-This installation requires local administrative permissions.
+    Installations that require local administrative permissions:

+    - The General Availability version

+    - The preview version with Office 2010

     Select the option to install a demo policy if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.

+2. To complete the installation:

+    - If your computer runs Office 2010, restart your computer.
+If you installed the preview version of the client: Additionally, open one of the Office applications that use the Azure Information Protection bar (for example, Word), and confirm the prompts to update the registry for this first-time use.

-2. To start using the Azure Information Protection client: If your computer runs Office 2010, restart your computer.
-For other versions of Office, restart any Office applications.
+    - For other versions of Office, restart any Office applications.

 ## To install the Azure Information Protection client for users